 If you want to actually ride the train, you will need to book online in advance.
 You can do this here.
 Note that the Jacobite train is very popular and seats book out months in advance.

 If you can’t find a ticket, another option is to book a tour such as this one, which includes your train ticket, return transport from Edinburgh, and a number of other Harry Potter filming locations in Scotland.
+Note that these tours are seasonal due to the train timetable so are not available year-round.

 However you choose to experience Glenfinnan Viaduct and the Jacobite steam train, we are sure you will love the experience.